 Returning your Vote-by-Mail Ballot

 If you request and receive a vote-by-mail ballot and later decide to vote early or vote at the polls, please take your vote-by-mail ballot with you to be canceled at the early voting site or your polling place.
-Failure to return your vote-by-mail ballot could cause you delays in voting early or voting at the polls.

 How to Correct a Missing Signature on Your Vote-by-Mail Ballot